 Fish Production Facilities

-- Marquette State Fish HatcheryThis facility also rears brown trout and splake (a brook trout lake trout hybrid) for both Great Lakes and inland waters.
-It is the primary broodstock and rearing facility for brook and lake trout that are used in both inland and Great Lakes waters.
+This state fish hatchery was established in 1920 and is the primary broodstock and rearing facility for brook and lake trout for both inland and Great Lakes waters.

-- State Fish Hatchery & Weir Map
+- Oden State Fish Hatchery